 Transaction Testing Procedure: RNA interviewed management about its use of third parties to perform Company functions, and the monitoring procedures conducted over these third parties.
-Further, RNA reviewed such documentation as part of new and renewal business testing and claims testing.
+Further, RNA reviewed such documentation as part of new and renewal business testing.

-Observations: Based upon testing, it appears that the Company's contracts with entities assuming a business function on its behalf comply with statutory and regulatory requirements.
+Observations: Based upon testing, it appears that the Company's contracts with independent agents comply with statutory and regulatory requirements.